List of awards and nominations received by Nicki Minaj: MTV Europe Music Awards

 The MTV Europe Music Awards (EMAs) were established in 1994 by MTV Networks Europe to celebrate the most popular songs and singers in Europe.
 The MTV Europe Music Awards today is a popular celebration of what MTV viewers consider the best in music.
 The awards are chosen by MTV viewers.
-Minaj has won eight awards out of seventeen nominations.
+Minaj has won twelve awards out of twenty-nine nominations.